Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ### DMZ (Demilitarized Zone)

-A DMZ, or **screen subnet**, is a subnet containing all publicly available servers (web, FTP, email relay...).
+A DMZ, or **screen subnet**, is a subnet containing all publicly available servers (web, FTP, jumpbox, email relay...).
 The DMZ separates the internal network from the Internet.

 It has 2 routers :